Perfect Black Beans From Scratch: The Ultimate Guide to Cooking Dried Black Turtle Beans

 How to Cook black beans fast – use an Instant Pot or another electric pressure cooker.

 It’s very easy to cook black beans in an Instant Pot.
-Start by sorting the dry black beans, and then rinsing them.
-You can put the beans and water into the Instant Pot, and cook them on high, with a 20-minute natural release.
-If you need the beans to be whole if you are going to use them in salads, I would suggest soaking the beans ahead of time, and if you don’t care that the beans are left whole, you can skip the soaking.
+Start by sorting the dry black beans and then rinsing them.
+Put the beans and water into the Instant Pot and cook them on high, with a 20-minute natural release.
+If you need the beans to be whole if you are going to use them in salads, I would suggest soaking them ahead of time.
+If you don’t care that the beans are left whole, you can skip the soaking.

 How long do you need to boil black beans?